 Tip 2: Be guided by the Government Design Principles

 Remember the Government Design Principles.
-The most relevant principles to fast paced development are:
+We’ve highlighted the most relevant principles to fast paced development.

 This is about sharing what has been developed.
 It is useful to see how others are tackling collecting data on similar challenging concepts and learning from them.
 It avoids duplication of effort and can inspire your designs.
 You may be able to recycle questions or wording for materials that have been pre-tested by working in this way.

 It is vital that we design inclusively to ensure that everyone in society can take part in our surveys.
 This applies to respondent communication materials and the questionnaires.
 We need everyone to be represented in our data.

 This can be challenging, and it may not be wholly possible due to the pace of development.
 But keeping the principles of inclusive design in mind, drawing upon existing knowledge, and applying approved patterns will help to create accessible products.

 Think about the context and circumstances that people may be completing the survey in.
 Have empathy for them and the situation they may find themselves in.
 Be sensitive in your question design and communications.
 Always consider the ethics of what you are saying, asking and to whom.